Albert Park and Lake: Events

 The Australian Grand Prix is held around the Albert Park Circuit around the lake.
 In 2020 and 2021 the event was cancelled due to the COVID-19 pandemic.

 Every May the RSPCA holds the Million Paws Walk to raise needed income for their work with animals.

 The Albert Sailing Club holds regular regattas on Saturdays.
 The Albert Park Yacht club, established in 1871 and the oldest continuing yacht club in Victoria, runs sailing classes over winter months on Albert Park lake and also has competitive sailing on Saturdays.

 Albert Park is home to a 5 km parkrun event.
 Albert Melbourne parkrun starts at 8am every Saturday from the Coot Picnic area.

-Albert Park is used a by a numbers of radio control model boat clubs throughout the year, except when access is unavailable due to the Grand Prix.
+Albert Park is used a by a number of radio control model boat clubs throughout the year, except when access is unavailable due to the Grand Prix.
 This includes Task Force 72, Australia's only national model boat club.